avivmag/XV6-SYSTEM-CALLS-SCHEDULING-AND-SIGNALS/README.md

 1. open terminal and navigate to the program directory
 2. type `make qemu` and press enter, the operating system should now boot on.
-3. when shell is available, you can try the followings: sanity test with `sanity` command, signal test with `sigtest` command, change scheduler policy via `policy <policy_number>` command when policy number can be 1, 2 or 3 for the policies mentioned above respectively (for better view of the available user commands use `ls` command).
+3. when shell is available, you can try the followings: sanity test with `sanity` command, signal test with `sigtest` command, change scheduler policy via `policy <policy_number>` command when policy number can be 1, 2 or 3 for the policies mentioned above respectively (for better view of the available user commands, use `ls` command).
 4. enjoy :).

 ## Built With